ktorn/completium-landing/docs/dapp-miles/miles3.md

 The `called by admin` instruction line 5 specifies that only the admin address can call the entry point.

 Hence it is necessary to invoke this entry point <u>with the admin address</u>.
-If you have not registered the admin address in the wallet, go to the <u><Link to="/docs/dapp-miles/miles-use-case1">Prerequisites</Link></u> page.
+If you have not registered the admin address in the wallet, go to the <Link to="/docs/dapp-miles/miles-use-case1">Prerequisites</Link> page.

 ## Miles creation transaction